Floyd Mayweather Jr. vs. Victor Ortiz: The fight

+Aftermath

 "In the ring, you have to protect yourself at all times," Mayweather said.
 "After it happened, we touched gloves and we were back to fighting and then I threw the left hook and right hand after the break.
 You just gotta protect yourself at all times."
-Mayweather then told interviewer Larry Merchant that he should be fired and shouted many expletives at him after Larry Merchant asked if what he did was unsportsmanlike.
+After the interviewer Larry Merchant pressed Mayweather on whether or not what he did was unsportsmanlike, Mayweather told the interviewer he never gives him a fair shake and should be fired.

 Fight earnings

 Mayweather was paid a guaranteed $25 million, which could have gone as high as $40 million depending on the pay per view numbers, and Ortiz was paid $2 million.

 Mayweather vs. Victor Ortiz generated buys from 1.25 million homes with a value of $78,440,000 in pay-per-view revenue.
 These numbers make the event the third highest grossing non-heavyweight pay-per-view event of all time.